sanshi0518/compojure-template-mvnstyle/README.md

 # Creating Leiningen Templates?

-The following steps show the creating of present `compojure-template-mvnstyle` template.
+The following steps show the creating of present `compojure-mvnstyle` template.

 ## Create a template project